gw-ece1120-s2016/lab02/README.md

 You will receive *at most* 1/10 points if your program does not compile.
 You will receive *at most* 2/10 points if your program compiles with warnings.

+You will lose 2 points if you do not put your name in a comment near the top of the program.